Understanding the Job Application Process

 Three key phases of the hiring process include planning, recruitment, and employee selection.
 Especially since the pandemic, many companies today are doing the entire hiring process virtually.
 That means you may never have to do an in-person interview before getting the job.

-Empire Resume will detail the critical steps of the job application process, giving you a behind-the-scenes look at how companies recruit and hire new employees.
+We’ll detail the critical steps of the job application process, giving you a behind-the-scenes look at how companies recruit and hire new employees.

 Identifying Need and Planning Recruitment